MeMoElprince/MoMo-Media-Downloader/README.md

 3. **Download:** Click the download button and get your media content instantly.

-## Why Choose My Media Downloader?
+## Why Choose MoMo Media Downloader?

 - **Efficiency:** Save time and effort with a straightforward and efficient download process.